Discussion in 'Windows and Doors' started by trotter, 30 Jun 2006.

 Does anybody know of any sites or books that can advise on making your own victorian sash windows?

 They'd be Elizabethan rather than Victorian since Victoria died over a century ago.
 But to replicate them you need a Victorian book such as Paul N Hasluck, Carpentry and Joinery.
-Buy a copy Here
+Buy a copy Please login (registration is free!) to view this link.

 I've got every window Victorian sash but one (a front one too) has been replaced with a upvc unit, silly bloody previous owners